(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

 \emph{Conclusions ---} In this letter we introduced a novel theoretical framework where a thermally produced DM candidate annihilates into ALPs.
 The subsequent decay of these ALPs generates multiple $e^\pm$ pairs, producing positrons with energies significantly below the DM particle mass.
 This mechanism relaxes the constraints from Galactic diffuse $\gamma$-ray emission and expands the allowed DM mass range to above 10 MeV, a threshold necessary to avoid tension with cosmological observations from BBN and CMB.
 While DM annihilations directly into $e^+e^-$ pairs are insufficient to account for the observed 511 keV line and the aforementioned constraints, our model provides a natural explanation for the observed 511 keV emission without requiring fine-tuning.

-We found that the model, with just a single relevant parameter, is capable of simultaneously accounting for the 511 keV line and being a thermal relic.
-Remarkably, we observed that this model is compatible with the morphology and the bulge-to-disk emission of the observed 511 keV line, assuming a DM distribution similar to a NFW profile.
+Importantly, from a particle-physics standpoint, the model is highly predictive: its phenomenology is effectively governed by a single parameter that simultaneously fixes the thermal relic abundance and the annihilation rate relevant for the 511 keV line.
+This minimality constitutes a non-trivial strength of the framework.
+The confrontation with data, however, unavoidably depends on astrophysical inputs, most notably the DM density profile.
+Within these uncertainties, we find that the model is compatible with the morphology and the bulge-to-disk emission of the observed 511 keV line for a DM distribution close to a NFW profile.

 Interestingly, as detailed in Appendix~\ref{sec:IfA_App}, this DM scenario predicts a significant continuum MeV emission, which could potentially explain the observed excess in MeV \(\gamma\)-rays~\cite{Karwin_2023, Orlando_2017}.
 Additionally, the model is testable with the upcoming CMB-S4 experiment~\cite{CMB-S4}, offering a unique opportunity to confirm or challenge its validity.